electron/electron/docs/api/ipc-main.md

 ## Sending Messages

-It is also possible to send messages from the main process to the renderer process, see [webContents.send][webcontents-send] for more information.
+It is also possible to send messages from the main process to the renderer process, see [webContents.send](web-contents.md#webcontentssendchannel-arg1-arg2-) for more information.

 * When sending a message, the event name is the `channel`.
 * To reply a synchronous message, you need to set `event.returnValue`.